cal-itp/benefits/docs/getting-started/development.md

 ### Attach a debugger

 Once running inside a container, press **`F5`** to attach a debugger to the client, running on `http://localhost` at a port dynamically assigned by Docker.

-Look on the `PORTS` tab in VS Code's _Terminal_ window.
-The _Local Address_ corresponding to the _Port_ `8000` is where the site is accessible on your host machine.
-Replace `0.0.0.0` with `localhost` and use the same port number shown in the _Local Address_ column.
+See [Docker dynamic ports](./docker-dynamic-ports.md) for more information.

 Add breakpoints in the code and browse the local site to trigger a pause.
 Press `F5` to continue execution from the breakpoint.

-### Exiting dev containers
+### Exiting devcontainers

 To close out of the container and re-open the directory locally in Visual Studio Code: